 Transaction data also suggests that consumers are returning to Blue Bottle Coffee’s retail locations more rapidly than competitors’ locations.
 As of June 2021, 30 percent of Blue Bottle’s sales were still taking place online, far lower than the 53 percent of Peet’s sales and 49 percent of Philz’s sales.

 It is worth noting that these numbers only include sales from each company’s website and stores.
-The data also excludes purchases from third-party sellers, such as grocery stores and meal delivery services.
+The data also excludes purchases from third-party sellers, such as grocery stores.

 Average transaction values for online purchases at Philz Coffee and Blue Bottle Coffee have been elevated during the pandemic